Human rights in Malaysia: Capital and corporal punishment

 Malaysia retains both capital punishment (in the form of long-drop hanging) and corporal punishment (in the form of caning on the bare buttocks) for certain criminal offences; the latter is applicable only to male criminals.
 A 6 December 2010 report by Amnesty International entitled A Blow to Humanity criticises the practice of judicial caning in Malaysia and concludes the punishment "subjects thousands of people each year to systematic torture and ill-treatment, leaving them with permanent physical and psychological scars".
 The report describes the process as follows: "In Malaysian prisons specially trained caning officers tear into victims' bodies with a metre-long cane swung with both hands at high speed.
 The cane rips into the victim’s naked skin, pulps the fatty tissue below, and leaves scars that extend to muscle fibre.
 The pain is so severe that victims often lose consciousness."

 Under sharia law, several dozen offences, such as alcohol consumption, are punishable by sharia-style caning, which is different from judicial caning and is applicable to both male and female Muslims.

-Under Malaysian criminal law, the death penalty is mandatory for persons found guilty of possessing illegal drugs above certain quantities; in 2010, 114 people were sentenced to death.
+Under Malaysian criminal law, before 2023, the death penalty was mandatory for persons found guilty of possessing illegal drugs above certain quantities; in 2010, 114 people were sentenced to death.

+However in 2023, mandatory death penalty was abolished for all crimes in Malaysia, with the Abolition of Mandatory Death Penalty Act 2023 come into force on 4 July 2023.
+This changes allow the judges to either impose the death penalty, or 30 to 40 years imprisonment in addition to whipping, at their own discretion and on a case-by-case basis.